 As is typically the case, customs entry information contains data entry errors including decimal inaccuracies, unit-of-measurement errors, simple typographical mistakes, and other faults.
-The researcher must "clean" the data of such errors while maintaining the integrity of the data-avoiding the elimination of legitimate data.
+The researcher must "clean" the data of such errors while maintaining the integrity of the data - avoiding the elimination of legitimate data.
 This is especially crucial in the case of Qatar as import-price volatility is prevalent, and there is, as will be seen, large dispersions in prices based on source and transportation mode.
 For example, special attention was paid when dealing with high priced items with only a few shipments (e.g. meat products), where seeming outlying prices might justifiably reflect consumers' choice in a fast growing and rich economy.

-Initially attempts were made to use statistical algorithms to eliminate outliers8, but further inspection found that these tools were overly blunt for Qatari data, and that many legitimate data were being excluded by these techniques-robbing the data set of its robustness.
-As a result recourse had to be made to the brute force of manual inspection.
+Initially attempts were made to use statistical algorithms to eliminate outliers9, but further inspection found that these tools were overly mechanical for Qatari data as many legitimate data were being excluded by these techniques - robbing the data set of its robustness.
+As a result recourse had to be made to the tedious manual inspection of virally all sample observations.